Bjørn Brandenborg

 Bjørn Brandenborg (born 10 December 1991) is a Danish politician who is a member of the Folketing for the Social Democrats political party.
 He was elected into the Folketing in the 2019 Danish general election.

 Political career

 Brandenborg first ran for parliament in the 2019 election, where he received 6,837 votes and won a seat in parliament.
 Brandenborg was re-elected in 2022 with 11,167 personal votes.

+Personal life

+He grew up in Denmark to a Faroese mother and Danish father.
+Faroese handball player Pernille Brandenborg is his younger sister.